Joiry/HSL_Carp/work_pipes_vars.md

  * Learn about file permissions and how to change them
  * See how to delete files

-## Creating, moving, copying, and removing
+## Copying, creating directories, moving, and removing

 Now we can move around in the file structure, look at files, and search files.
 But what if we want to copy files or move them around or get rid of them?
 Most of the time, you can do these sorts of file manipulations without the command line,